AnastasiaHarum/bike-sharing-rentals/README.md

 **Note: Numbers 1 to 3 are in the dicoding-collection-exercise and number 4 is in dashboard.**

 ## 3. Getting Started
-### `notebook.ipynb`
+### `Notebook_Bike_Sharing_Rentals.ipynb`
-1. Download this project.
+1. Download the Project: Download the project files "Notebook_Bike_Sharing_Rentals.ipynb".
-2. Open your favorite IDE like Jupyter Notebook or Google Colaboratory (but in here I will use Google Colab).
+2. Open Your Favorite IDE: You can use any IDE you prefer, like Jupyter Notebook or Google Colaboratory (for this tutorial, we'll use Google Colab).
-3. Create a New Notebook.
-4. Upload and select the file with .ipynb extension.
+3. Create a New Notebook: Open Google Colab -> Click on File and select New notebook -> Upload the .ipynb.
-5. Connect to hosted runtime.
-6. Lastly, run the code cells.
+4. Run the Code Cells: Once the notebook is loaded, run each code cell by clicking the play icon next to the cell or using Shift + Enter.

 ### `dashboard/dashboard.py`
-1. Download this project.
+1. Download the project:
 2. Install the Streamlit in your terminal or command prompt using `pip install streamlit`.
 Install another libraries like pandas, numpy, scipy, matplotlib, and seaborn if you haven't.
 3. Please note, don't move the csv file because it acts a data source. keep it in one folder as dashboard.py
 4. Open your VSCode and run the file by clicking the terminal and write it `streamlit run dashboard.py`.